A medley of extemporanea;

 I could recite The Princess Bride from memory, but I rarely do.

-My all-time favourite band is Steeleye Span, but my birthday present this year was tickets to a Bellowhead gig in Brum.
-I loved it, even though dancing in theatre seats was difficult.
-I've just started listening to Shooglenifty, and I like Heather Dale's work too.
+My all-time favourite band is Steeleye Span, and I mourn the passing of Bellowhead; I have to look to Shooglenifty as a substitute.
+I like Heather Dale's work too.
 Also lots of Ella Fitzgerald and Pete Seeger.

 My ideal of the ideal gig is something where you sit at a table with drinks, get up and dance if you feel like it, and can carry on a conversation during the breaks.
 I recognise that this sort of club mostly exists in 40s movies, and I adjust my expectations accordingly.